Research Interests: Gender, Family, Organizations, Economic Inequality

 III.
 Economic Inequality:

 I am also interested in economic inequality more generally, particularly income inequality and poverty.
 One collaborative project with Karen Jusko examines the responsiveness of poverty relief programs in the United States.
 We use a new measure of poverty relief to document trends temporally and geographically across states.
 We find that depending on the national and state-level poverty relief programs in place, the poor face very different levels of support from year-to-year and across U.S. states.
-See our forthcoming paper in Political Science Research and Methods.
+See our paper in Political Science Research and Methods.